kostia/kick-it/README.md

 This will do basically the same, but will try to use local gem repositories if any provided.

+For more options see the help: `kick-it -h`.

 ## Version

 `0.0.3`